Ronald Chisom: Chisom v. Roemer

-In 1986, Ronald Chisom filed a case to challenge the at-large voting system used in Louisiana's 4th congressional district against Louisiana Governor Buddy Roemer, the Louisiana Secretary of State, and other state officials.
+In 1986, Chisom filed a case to challenge the at-large voting system used in Louisiana's 4th congressional district against Louisiana Governor Buddy Roemer, the Louisiana secretary of state, and other state officials.
 In the case, Chisom argued that the at-large voting system violated the Voting Rights Act of 1965, which prohibited voting practices that discriminate based on race.

 The US District Court for the Western District of Louisiana ruled in favor of Chisom, finding that the at-large voting system had a discriminatory effect on African American voters and violated the Voting Rights Act.
 The court ordered that the 4th congressional district be redrawn with single-member districts to provide better representation for African American voters.

 In 1991, the case was appealed to the U.S. Supreme Court, which reversed the district court's ruling.
 The Supreme Court held that the plaintiffs had not met their burden of proof in showing that the at-large voting system was intentionally discriminatory.

 Following the ruling, the federal court adopted the Chisom Consent Decree of 1992 to allow Black voters in the state to have an equal opportunity to elect candidates of their choice to the Louisiana Supreme Court.
 In 2022, Louisiana's attorney general moved a motion to dissolve the Chisom Consent Decree.